raspberrypilearning/comic-character/en/step_7.md

 --- /code ---

+The `isLightMode` variable is currently stored as a Boolean data type (true of false) so this has to be converted to a `string` data type.

+It is then stored as the value associated with the key "lightMode" in the localStorage.

 --- /task ---

+### Create the local storage function

+Currently, when users switch the toggle to the light mode position, you need a way to track their choice if they reload the webpage or navigate to another page.

+JavaScript provides ways to check for browser generated events such as a webpage being loaded.

+You have previously written functions to act as event handlers in response to an event trigger.

+You can also use an EventListener to link an HTML element to a set event and a response function.

 --- collapse ---

 ---
-title: How is the EventListener method used?
+title: How is the EventListener function used?
 ---

 The `.addEventListener` syntax is written in the following way: element.addEventListener(eventType, callbackFunction);

 + element: The HTML element to which you want to attach the event listener.
-+ eventType: The type of event you want to listen for (e.g., "click", "keydown").
++ eventType: The type of event you want to listen for (e.g., "click", "keydown", "DOMContentLoaded").
 + callbackFunction: The function to be executed when the specified event occurs.

 --- /collapse ---

 --- task ---

-Create the local storage function.

-Create a .`addEventListener` function.
+Use the `.addEventListener` to link page loaded event to a response function.

 --- code ---
 ---